wooooooak/CoroutinesPermission/README.md

 ## Result

-Result is an Seald Class.
+Result is an Sealed Class.

 ```kotlin
 sealed class PermissionResult {